Validark/rbx-safe-types/README.md

 	```
 	Any time you have a type which is less specific than the actual instance, you risk running into property-instance name collisions.
 Thus, rbx-safe-types disallows inferring that accessing non-members are `Instance` types.
 - rbx-safe-types assumes that properties of classes which are some kind of Instance type are possibly undefined unless manually specified.
 For example, `WeldConstraint.Part0` or `Model.PrimaryPart` could be undefined.
+- rbx-safe-types does not assume that indexing arrays results in defined values.
 - rbx-safe-types pulls documentation from https://developer.roblox.com/api-reference and thus has far more documentation.
 - rbx-safe-types sometimes contains better type information.
 For example, the fields in [GetFriendsOnline](https://developer.roblox.com/api-reference/function/Player/GetFriendsOnline) which may or may not be undefined can be validated by checking the `LocationType`, which rbx-safe-types has a const enum for.
 - rbx-safe-types doesn't have a bunch of internal members of Instances which look like: `_210: never`